-Print Range (First Chorus/Last Chorus/Whole Song): You can print the First chorus, the Last chorus, or the whole song.
+Print Range (First Chorus/Last Chorus/Whole Song/Custom): You can print the First chorus, the Last chorus, the whole song, or a specific range of bars.
 When you change this setting, Band-in-a-Box will reset the number of staves per page setting in order to auto-fit the printout to one page, if possible.